leetvr/hotham/examples/beat-saber-clone/README.md

 # Introduction
 This example is a clone of the popular VR game, [Beat Saber](https://beatsaber.com/).
 We're not lawyers, but this is provided as an example *only*: trying to upload this game to an app store is probably not a good idea.

-# Oculus Quest Starting Guide

-Make sure [Git LFS](https://git-lfs.github.com/) is enabled on your local copy of this repository.

-You will need to have [Rust](https://www.rust-lang.org/tools/install) and [cargo apk](https://crates.io/crates/cargo-apk) installed as well as the [Android SDK](https://developer.android.com/studio) to be able to compile the Android application.
+# Running the example
+## Pre-requisites
+1. [Git LFS](https://git-lfs.github.com/) needs to be enabled for this repo.
+You'll have a _real_ bad time if you don't.
+1. Install [Rust](https://www.rust-lang.org/tools/install), [cargo apk](https://crates.io/crates/cargo-apk) and the [Android SDK and Android NDK](https://developer.android.com/studio). _Note: only the Android NDK and SDK are required - if Android Studio is not your cup of tea, you can certainly install those seperately_

-An Oculus developer account is required & [developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) must be enabled.
+1. An Oculus developer account is required & [developer mode](https://developer.oculus.com/documentation/native/android/mobile-device-setup/) needs to be enabled.

-You should be able to see your device from ADB:
+With all that done, you should now be able to see your device from ADB:

 ````
 user@host:~/hotham$ adb devices